cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       which uses eBPF cgroup hooks to implement the service translation.
 Using it with libceph deployments currently requires support for the getpeername(2) hook address translation in eBPF, which is only available for kernels v5.8 and higher.
-    * Cilium's eBPF kube-proxy acceleration in XDP can only be used in a single device setup as a "one-legged" / hairpin load balancer scenario.
-In case of a multi-device environment, where auto-detection selects more than a single device to expose NodePort, the option ``devices=eth0`` must be specified in Helm in order to work, where ``eth0`` is the native XDP supported networking device.
     * Cilium's DSR NodePort mode currently does not operate well in environments with TCP Fast Open (TFO) enabled.
 It is recommended to switch to ``snat`` mode in this situation.